Our Mission Statement

 Child Protection Policy & Guidelines

-Further to our Child Protection policy above, we also adopt and apply Child protection procedures as issued by the ASA governing body under Wavepower.
+Further to our Child Protection policy above, we also adopt and apply Child protection procedures as issued by the Swim England governing body under Wavepower.

 With regards to the use of smartphones and the use of social media we have provided some guidelines to relating to use of cameras and social media sites.
 See our Photography and Social Media Protocol.

-A useful reference on this site is the ASA Parent’s Guide to Twitter.
+A useful reference is the NSPCC’s Net Aware: Guide for the social networks your kids use.
 This includes information on how to set up and protect you and your child’s information.